romankurnovskii/romankurnovskii.github.io/content/tracks/algorithms-101/algorithms.en.md

 Based on [Depth-first search (DFS)](#depth-first-searchdfs)

+**Usage:**

+Finding all permutations, combinations, subsets and solving sudoku are classic combinatorial problems.

+Imagine you are trying to solve a puzzle, like a Sudoku.
+When you are solving a puzzle, sometimes you reach a point where you can't make any more progress using the current path.
+That's when you need to *backtrack*.

+Backtracking is a general algorithmic technique that is used to find all (or some) solutions to a problem by incrementally building candidates, and checking if the candidate is feasible or not.
+If the candidate is not feasible, the algorithm goes back (backtracks) to the previous step and tries again with a different candidate.
+The process continues until a solution is found, or all candidates have been tried.

 Backtracking is an algorithmic technique for solving problems recursively by trying to build a solution incrementally, one piece at a time, removing those solutions that fail to satisfy the constraints of the problem at any point of time.

-Backtracking algorithm is derived from the Recursion algorithm, with the option to revert if a recursive solution fails, i.e. in case a solution fails, the program traces back to the moment where it failed and builds on another solution.
+Backtracking algorithm is derived from the Recursion algorithm, with the **option to revert** if a recursive solution fails, i.e. in case a solution fails, the program traces back to the moment where it failed and builds on another solution.
 So basically it tries out all the possible solutions and finds the correct one.

 > **Backtracking == DFS on a tree**

-**Usage:**

-Finding all permutations, combinations, subsets and solving sudoku are classic combinatorial problems.

 **Howto:**